testthedocs/henry/docs/index.rst

 Say hello to henry, henry is here to help you, you do not have to care about all this, henry is doing that for !

-Since henry uses `Docker <https://www.docker.com/>`_, you also do not have to mess with your system or waste time on complicated setups.
+Since henry uses `Docker <https://www.docker.com/>`_, you do not have to mess with your system or waste time on complicated setups.